popolo-project/popolo-spec/specs/vote.md

     >Eve analyzes the chair's behavior on tie votes.

+    >Frank identifies vote events in which majority MPs volunteered as "no" tellers in order to record the minority MPs in opposition to a motion.

 1. the weight of the voter's vote

     >In the House of Representatives of New Zealand, the weight of a party's vote is equal to the number of members of the party.